ginobaltazar7/datascience_and_stats/README.md

-# Awesome Data Science with Python
+# Awesome Data Science and Statistics with Python

 > A curated list of awesome resources for practicing data science using Python, including not only libraries, but also links to tutorials, code snippets, blog posts and talks.
 #### Core